Greenheart/AchtungPanzer/README.md

 # Achtung Panzer #

-### Take control of your own Panzer in this intense multiplayer action-game and destroy your enemies ###
+### Take control of your own Panzer in this intense multiplayer action-game and destroy your enemies! ###

 ## Get Started ##